2022 Hawai‘i Private School Guide Listing of Private Schools

 The “Accreditation” column shows which organizations have accredited a school.
 Please see the list of acronyms here.

-New this year, we’ve added a column for “Licensing Status” to reflect Act 227, which legally requires all private schools to be licensed or accredited.
+We’ve added a column for “Licensing Status” to reflect Act 227, which legally requires all private schools to be licensed or accredited.
 A “Licensed” school has fulfilled the Hawai‘i Council of Private Schools licensing requirements; met basic health, safety and education program criteria; and been approved by the HCPS Board.
 “Compliant” schools are not licensed by HCPS but have been accredited by a recognized accrediting body.
 Students attending any private school that isn’t licensed or compliant are considered truant.